-Problem Resolution Erratic operation The CN8600 needs to be started before the KVM switch 1.
-If the CN8600 is connected to a KVM switch, make sure to power it on before powering on the switch.
-If the KVM switch was started before the CN8600, reset or restart the KVM switch.
-The CN8600 needs to be reset (see Upgrade Main Firmware , page 25, point 1).
-I can't access the CN8600, even though I have specified the IP address and port number correctly.
-If the CN8600 is behind a router, the router's Port Forwarding (also referred to as Virtual Server) feature must be configured.
-See Port Forwarding , page 134, for details.
+Problem Resolution The KN1000A needs to be started before the KVM switch Erratic operation If the KN1000A reeds to be started before the KVM switch.
+If the KN1000A is connected to a KVM switch, make sure to power it on before powering on the switch.
+If the KVM switch was started before the KN1000A, reset or restart the KVM switch.
+The KN1000A needs to be reset (see Firmware Upgrade / Reset Switch, page 11).
+I cannot access the KN1000A, even though I have specified the IP address and port number correctly.
+If the KN1000A is behind a router, the router's Port Forwarding (also referred to as Virtual Server ) feature must be configured.
+See Port Forwarding , page 153, for details.
 Mouse pointer confusion If you find the display of two mouse pointers (local and remote) to be confusing or annoying, you can use the Toggle Mouse Display function to shrink the nonfunctioning pointer.
-See page 69 for details.
+See page 80 for details.
 Mouse movement extremely slow There is too much data being transferred for your connection to keep up with.
-Lower the video quality (see Video Settings , page 77) so that less video data is transmitted.
-Changing Mouse Sync Mode to Manual makes the CN8600 crash.
-The CN8600 has not crashed.
-You can wait approximately 5 minutes for normal operations to resume, or you can reset the CN8600 to get it going right away (see Upgrade Main Firmware , page 25, point 1).
+Lower the video quality (see Video Settings , page 88) so that less video data is transmitted.
+Changing Mouse Sync Mode to Manual makes the KN1000A crash.
+The KN1000A hasn't crashed.
+You can wait approximately 5 minutes for normal operations to resume, or you can reset the KN1000A to get it going right away (see Firmware Upgrade / Reset Switch, page 11).
+I cannot access my PN9108 when I click the Power Management icon.
+Since the PN9108 already has over IP functionality, there is no need for the KN1000A to provide it.
+Therefore, only PON devices that do not have their own over IP functionality (such as the PN0108) are supported.
 When I am in a web browser session, and making configuration changes, and I am timed out, the settings changes I have made are lost.
-If you do not click Apply , the CN8600 is not aware that you are working, and times you out.
+If you do not click Apply , the KN1000A is not aware that you are working, and times you out.
 Without clicking Apply , none of your changes are recognized.
-You must click Apply as you go along in order to have the settings saved on the CN8600 and reset the timeout counter.
+You must click Apply as you go along in order to have the settings saved on the KN1000A and reset the timeout counter.
 The Windows Client link does not appear in the Remote Console Display when I log in with Firefox.
 The Windows Client link requires ActiveX.
 Since Firefox does not support ActiveX only the Java Applet is available.

-When the remote server is running Fedora the mouse pointer on the remote server does not move, whether I am accessing it from the local console or a local client computer.
-If the remote server is connected with a PS/2 cable, log into the CN8600 with a browser; open a viewer; on the control panel set Mouse DynaSync to Manual .
-See page 87 for details.
+Problem Resolution If the remote server is connected with a PS/2 cable, log into the KN1000A with a browser; open a viewer; on the control panel set Mouse DynaSync to Manual .
+See page 100 for details.